mcd500/teep-device/docs/building_without_docker.md

 ```

-### Check TEEP-Device by running hello-app and teep-broker-app on RPI3
+### Check TEEP-Device by running hello-app and teep-broker-app on Raspberry PI 3

-To check TEEP-Device on RPI3, we need to run TAM server on PC and networking with RPI3 board
+To check TEEP-Device on Raspberry PI 3, we need to run TAM server on PC and networking with Raspberry PI 3 board

-#### Copy the hello-app and teep-broker-app binaries to RPI3
+#### Copy the hello-app and teep-broker-app binaries to Raspberry PI 3
 <br/>

-**Copy binaries over SSH to RPI3**
+**Copy binaries over SSH to Raspberry PI 3**

-- Connect to RPI3 over serial console(/dev/ttryUSB0) then assign IP address `ifconfig eth0 192.168.0.7`
+- Connect to Raspberry PI 3 over serial console(/dev/ttryUSB0) then assign IP address `ifconfig eth0 192.168.0.7`
-- Copy the binaries from build PC over SSH (user:root) to RPI3
+- Copy the binaries from build PC over SSH (user:root) to Raspberry PI 3

 ```
 TODO - Further update required